 Hugh has worked in the financial services industry for over 15 years, both in New Zealand and overseas.
 He is CEO of Smartshares Limited.
-Hugh was appointed by the Standing Committee of the General Synod / te Hīnota Whānui and joined the Board in 2015.
-He is also a member of the Board's Investment Committee.
+Hugh was appointed by the Standing Committee of the General Synod/te Hīnota Whānui and joined the Board in 2015.
+He is also a member of our Investment Committee.